tannerduve/cslib/CONTRIBUTING.md

 To get your code approved, you need to submit a [pull request (PR)](https://github.com/leanprover/cslib/pulls).
 Each PR needs to be approved by at least one relevant maintainer.
 You can read the [list of current maintainers](/GOVERNANCE.md#maintainers).

-If you are adding something new to cslib and are in doubt about it, you are very welcome to contact us on the [Lean prover Zulip chat](https://leanprover.zulipchat.com/).
+If you are adding something new to CSLib and are in doubt about it, you are very welcome to contact us on the [Lean prover Zulip chat](https://leanprover.zulipchat.com/).

 # Style and documentation